movvaven/LegalDocAssistant/README.md

 * Legal and HR professionals
 * Legal Document automation tools
-* Educational and project demos for RAG, LangChain and LCEL
+* Educational and project demos for RAG, Persistent Vector DB, LangChain and LCEL